gab959/gab959/README.md

 I'm always ready to rise to new challenges all over the world 🚀

-- 🔭 I’m currently working on launching my freelancing carreer
+- 🔭 I’m currently working on launching my freelancing career
 - 🌱 I’m currently learning Django
 - 💬 Ask me why I'm the perfect developer for your mission
 <!-- - 📫 How to reach me: send me a message on my website -> gabriel-ennuyer.dev -->